 print(i)

-This code prints the numbers 0 through 4.
-According to the official Python documentation, range(5) generates a sequence from 0 up to, but not including, 5.
+The code above prints numbers 0 through 4.
+According to Python's official documentation, range(5) generates a sequence from 0 up to — but not including — 5.

 Example in Python: